geschnee/ai-talkmaster/readme.md

 - `POST /ait/generateAudio` - Generate audio from text

+#### Audio Stream
 <a name="stream-mount"></a>
 AI Talkmaster conversations can be streamed to Icecast when configured properly, the AI Talkmaster conversations are then available as audio streams at the following URL: http://{aitalkmasterUrl}:{IcecastPort}/stream/{join_key}

-For example the stream for Godot is available at: http://hg.hypergrid.net:7010/stream/Godot
+For example the stream for join_key Godot is available at: http://hg.hypergrid.net:7010/stream/Godot

-## Return codes of the server
+## Server return codes

-200 All good, response is returned
+- 200 All good, response is returned
-400 Bad Request
+- 400 Bad Request
-401 Undefined Endpoint
+- 401 Undefined Endpoint
-422 Request data could not be processed, e.g. wrongly named parameters in json data 425 Too Early, this is returned by getMessageResponse when the response is not yet generated 500 internal error, the server owner/programmer has to fix something
+- 422 Request data could not be processed, e.g. wrongly named parameters in json data
+- 425 Too Early, this is returned by getMessageResponse when the response is not yet generated
+- 500 internal error, the server owner/programmer has to fix something

 # Hosting AI Talkmaster